ljdnielsen/pigeon_conservation/docs/notes/species_tree.md

     done
     ~~~

-    The resulting FASTA file was manually assesed, and it was confirmed that each entry corresponded to the intended gene.
+    The resulting FASTA file was manually assesed, and it was confirmed that each entry corresponded to the intended gene from the genbank files.

 2. **Alignment using MAFFT:**